angelggdev/GeekShop/README.md

         -operator(string or boolean): provide the operator that will compare the filter with the variable.
 In case you don't need to filter, provide false.
         -compareTo(string or boolean): provide the variable that will be compared with the filter.
 In case you don't need to filter, provide false.

+- __createOrder__:

+    Function that allows the Cart Component to create an order in the database.
+It receives five parameters:

+        -name (string): name of the buyer.
+        -phone (number) : phone of the buyer.
+        -email (string) : email of the buyer.
+        -products (object) : products in the cart.
+        -totalPrice (number) : total price of the products.

+*To use this service you will need to store your own firebase credentials in the .env file to access the database (a .env example file is available in the repository to serve as a guide for this).*

 ## Contexts

 ### CartContext